centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/passive-monitoring/monitoring-with-snmp-traps.md

 #### Use all the arguments (via OID)

 It is also possible to specify an argument value directly without knowing the order of the arguments ($1, $2, $3, etc.).
-To do this, use the complete OID number of needed arguments.
+To do this, use the complete OID number of the arguments you need.

 For example: